zenphantom/ml-git/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please include a clear and concise description of the change, the relevant motivation and the context.
+If it is related to an issue remember to reference it.
+Whenever possible, add examples of executions.
-Please also include relevant motivation and context.

 Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Documentation update

 ## How has been tested?